shauli-ravfogel/academic-kickstart/content/home/activities.md

 * October 2025: I will attend the [Aspen meeting on Foundation Models](https://math.mit.edu/~rigollet/Aspen/) and the UK AISI Alignment Conference!
 * Spring semester 2025: Teaching a new [course](https://docs.google.com/document/d/1OK9eL-du3RNQ2wcSiDLOpUJjYhehvwIEvP0IJHnFRv8/edit?usp=sharing) on causality and interpretability of LMs.
 * January 2025: Started as a Faculty Fellow at NYU Center of Data Science!
-* September - December 2024: Visting at ETH Zurich.
+* September - December 2024: Visiting at ETH Zurich.
 * September 2024: I have received the [IAAI Best PhD Thesis Award](https://iaai.org.il/prizes/).
 * June 2024: Happy to have received the Blavatnik Prize for Outstanding Israeli Doctoral Students in Computer Science.
 * July 2023: Invited talks at J.P Morgan and DeepMind.